Slides 📊

 We want to find \(x_{0.95}\) such that \(P(X \leq x_{0.95}) = 0.95\) First, find \(z_{0.95}\) such that \(\Phi(z_{0.95}) = 0.95\)

-\[z_{0.95} = \frac{1.64 + 1.65}{2} = 1.645.\]Convertin to the original scale,
+\[z_{0.95} = \frac{1.64 + 1.65}{2} = 1.645.\]Converting to the original scale,

 \(x_{0.95} = \mu + \sigma z_{0.95} = 112 + 10(1.645) = 128.45\).

 Conclusion: The 95th percentile of systolic blood pressure is 128.45 mmHg.
-This means 95% of healthy adults have blood pressure at or below this value.
+This means that 95% of healthy adults have blood pressure at or below this value.

 Find the cutoffs for the middle 50% of blood pressure measurements.
 Using the cutoffs, also compute the interquartile range.

-Fig. 6.12 A sketch of problem 2
+Fig. 6.31 A sketch of problem 2

 We need to find two cutoffs: the 25th percentile and the 75th percentile.